mjcull/R4H2O/manuscript/casestudy01.md

 1. Rank the results in ascending order: `0.1, 0.1, \ldots , 5, 5, 5`$.
 2. Determine the percentile rank: `0.95 \times (99 + 1) = 95`$.
-3. The 95^th^ percentile is 5 NTU.
+3. The 95^th^ percentile is the 95^th^ result, which is 5 NTU.

 ### Exploration
 This section explains how to analyse an example data set with turbidity data for compliance with the Victorian Safe Drinking Water Regulations.
 The data and the code is available in the [GitHub](https://github.com/pprevos/r4h2o/) repository.

 #### Load data
 The data is stored in a csv file, which the `read.csv` file can read.
 The text between quotation marks is the path to the file.
 The path is relative to the working folder, so in this case we need to add the folder and the file name.
-Note that R uses the forward slash, common in Unix systems, and not the Windows backslash to form a path.
+Note that R uses the forward slash, common in Unix systems, and not the Windows backslash (`\`) to form a path.

 {format: r, line-numbers: false}
 ```
 turbidity <- read.csv("CaseStudies/turbidity_laanecoorie.csv")
 ```

-The turbidity data is now loaded and visible in the Environment tab.
+The turbidity data now visible in the *Environment* tab.
 The turbidity data is a 'data frame', which is a tabular set of data with rows and columns, very much like a spreadsheet.

 R can read many types of data.
 Some specialised extensions can be used to connect R to Excel spreadsheets, SQL databases, scrape websites and so on.
-The `extract_data.R` file in the sessioncase study folder shows how the turbidity data was extracted from an SQL server.
+The `extract_data.R` file in the case study folder shows how the turbidity data was extracted from an SQL server.
 The data has the following fields:

 * `Date_Sampled`: The data the sample was taken.
 * `Sample_No`: Reference number of the sample.